-In connection with this offering, we will purchase Class B units of QuoteLab, LLC from certain unitholders.
-In the future, Class B units of QuoteLab, LLC may be exchanged, together with an equal number of shares of our Class B common stock, for shares of our Class A common stock.
-Our initial purchase of units and the future exchanges of Class B units of QuoteLab, LLC may result in increases in our share of the tax basis of the assets of QuoteLab, LLC.
+In connection with this offering, we will purchase Class B-1 units of QL Holdings LLC from certain unitholders (including the Selling Class B-1 Unit Holders).
+In the future, Class B-1 units of QL Holdings LLC may be exchanged, together with an equal number of shares of our Class B common stock, for shares of our Class A common stock (or, at our election, cash of an equivalent value).
+Our initial purchase of units, the Pre-Offering Leveraged Distribution and other actual or deemed distributions by QL Holdings LLC to its members, and the future exchanges of Class B-1 units of QL Holdings LLC may result in increases in our share of the tax basis of the assets of QL Holdings LLC.
 In addition, we expect that certain net operating losses of Intermediate Holdco will be available to us as a result of the transactions described in "The reorganization of our corporate structure".
-We will enter into a tax receivables agreement with QL Holdings LLC (as the entity through which Insignia and the Senior Executives will indirectly own their interests in QuoteLab, LLC) and White Mountains related to the tax basis step-up of the assets of QuoteLab, LLC and certain net operating losses of Intermediate Holdco.
-Pursuant to the tax receivables agreement, we will pay QL Holdings LLC 85% of the amount of the cash savings, if any, in U.S. federal, state and local income tax that we realize (or are deemed to realize) as a result of these possible increases in tax basis as well as certain other tax benefits attributable to payments under the tax receivables agreement itself.
+We will enter into a tax receivables agreement with Insignia, the Senior Executives, and White Mountains related to the tax basis step-up of the assets of QL Holdings LLC and certain net operating losses of Intermediate Holdco.
+Pursuant to the tax receivables agreement, we will pay Insignia and the Senior Executives 85% of the amount of the cash savings, if any, in U.S. federal, state and local income tax that we realize (or are deemed to realize) as a result of these possible increases in tax basis as well as certain other tax benefits attributable to payments under the tax receivables agreement itself.
 The tax receivables agreement will also require us to pay White Mountains 85% of the amount of the cash savings, if any, in U.S. federal, state and local income tax that we realize (or are deemed to realize) as a result of the utilization of the net operating losses of Intermediate Holdco attributable to periods prior to this offering and the deduction of any imputed interest attributable to our payment obligations under the tax receivables agreement.

 The payments that we make under the tax receivables agreement could be substantial.
-Assuming no material changes in relevant tax law and based on our current operating plan and other assumptions, including our estimate of the tax basis of our assets as of , if all of the Class B units of QuoteLab, LLC were acquired by us in taxable transactions at the time of the closing of this offering for a price of \$ (the midpoint of the price range set forth on the cover page of this prospectus) per Class B unit of QuoteLab, LLC, we estimate that the amount that we would be required to pay under the tax receivables agreement could be approximately \$ .
+Assuming no material changes in relevant tax law and based on our current operating plan and other assumptions, including our estimate of the tax basis of our assets as of plan if all of the Class B-1 units of QL Holdings LLC were acquired by us in taxable transactions at the time of the closing of this offering for a price of the midpoint of the price range set forth on the cover page of this prospectus) per Class B-1 unit of QL Holdings LLC, we estimate that the amount that we would be required to pay under the tax receivables agreement could be approximately \$\frac{1}{2}\$.
 The actual amount we will be required to pay under the tax receivables agreement may be materially greater than this hypothetical amount as potential future payments will vary depending on a number of factors, including the timing of the exchanges, the price of our Class A common stock at the time of the exchanges, the amount, character, and timing of our income and the tax rates then applicable.
-Payments under the tax receivables agreement are not conditioned on QL Holdings LLC's or White Mountains' continued ownership of any of our equity after this offering.
+Payments under the tax receivables agreement are not conditioned on Insignia's, the Senior Executives', or White Mountains' continued ownership of any of our equity after this offering.

-We will not be reimbursed for any payments made to QL Holdings LLC or White Mountains under the tax receivables agreement in the event that any tax benefits are disallowed.
+We will not be reimbursed for any payments made to Insignia, the Senior Executives, or White Mountains under the tax receivables agreement in the event that any tax benefits are disallowed.